Mark N. Fisher: Education

 In March 2019, Fisher introduced an amendment to the Maryland state budget that would restrict $1 million of the University System of Maryland budget until completion of a report to facilitate the exercise of First Amendment rights on campus.
-The amendment failed by a vote of 42-96.
+The amendment failed by a vote of 42–96.

 In March 2020, Fisher introduced an amendment to the Blueprint for Maryland's Future (HB1300) that would allow students attending "failing schools" to transfer to an "alternative school" within the same county.
-His amendment was rejected by a vote of 41-93.
+His amendment was rejected by a vote of 41–93.
+He opposes the Blueprint, saying that he would support "suspending and rewriting" the bill because of its cost.